FMSC-Measurements/FScruiser/Doc/Devices.md

 |Memory					|1.5mb	|

 ## Screen
-FScruiser has been designed to work on both phone and tablet screens sizes.
-However we find that devices on the larger size for phones or the smaller size for tablets are the best fit for most people.
-Medium sized devices (6 - 8 inches) seem to offer a good compromise between the amount of information they can display, being easy to hold and easy to quickly store away when not in use.
+FScruiser has been designed to work on both phones and tablets.
+However we find medium sized devices (6 - 8 inches) seem to offer the best compromise between the amount of information they can display while not being too bulky.
+Screen size requirements may differ from forest to forest.
+Areas that typically cruise more populations may prefer a larger screen to display more tally buttons, however areas with only a few populations may be fine with a phone.

 ## Other Features
 ### Active Pen
 Some devices Samsung devices come with a pen.
 Known as the S Pen, these pens work different from how other third "pens".
 Also known as an active pen, these pens interact with the device without using touch.
 When the S pen is used FScruiser is able to differentiate between touch and the pen, allowing you to enable a pen only mode.

+### Rugged Devices
+Many consumer devices can be rugged using a case.
+Cases can offer good drop protection and some come with straps to make they easy to carry in hand, however cases typically don't offer great protection against water or dust.
+When cases do offer water or dust protection their protective ability can be negated when improperly used.
+If your devices need to be protected against water it is best to look for a device that are water resistant rather than relying on a case to protect your device.